carlallanvela/account-management/README.md

 ## Swagger Documentation

-To view Swagger Documentation to see all APIs, go to http://localhost:8080/swagger-ui.html#/.
+To view Swagger Documentation to see all APIs, go to http://localhost:5000/swagger-ui.html#/ or http://account-management-dev.us-east-2.elasticbeanstalk.com/swagger-ui.html.

 ## Unit Test